BRUCE FREEMAN RAIL TRAIL:

 Difficulty: Easy.
 Flat, paved rail trail.

-To start in Acton (Central section); From Route 27 parking lot.
+To start in Acton (Central section); From the intersection of Routes 27 & 225 travel south on Route 27 for 0.4 miles.
+Turn left into the Route 27 parking lot.

 The Bruce Freeman Rail Trail is being built along the former rail bed of the New Haven Railroad Farmington & Lowell Line.
 It passed through the communities of Lowell, Chelmsford, Westford, Carlisle, Acton, Concord, Sudbury, and Framingham.
 Currently the trail travels south from Lowell, through Chelmsford, Westford, Carlisle into Acton.
 Future plans call for continuing the trail north into Lowell and connecting into the CONCORD RIVER GREENWAY .
 The next phases for construction will take place in Acton and Concord.
 For more information visit; BRUCE FREEMAN RAIL TRAIL .
 The Bruce Freeman Rail Trail will also be a link in the regional 200-mile BAY CIRCUIT TRAIL .

 Starting from the Lowell/Chelmsford town line at Cross Point;

 Note; Future plans call for continuing the trail north through Lowell.
 You'll notice the Mile Markers are marked as starting from this future extension 1.6 miles north.